Chorea & Ballism

 - Part of rheumatic fever — one of the major Jones criteria

-- Most common acquired chorea in children; peak age 5–15; female predominance
+- Most common acquired chorea in children; peak age 5–15; female predominance, especially post-pubertal

 - Features: Generalized chorea (often starts unilateral), emotional lability, hypotonia, motor impersistence (milkmaid’s grip, darting tongue)